Erhtric/POS-tagging-NLP/README.md

-# :pencil: POS Tagging as Sequence Labelling :question:
+# :pencil: POS Tagging as Sequence Labelling :dart:

 This repository contains the first assignment part of the **Natural Language Processing** course of the [Master's degree in Artificial Intelligence](https://corsi.unibo.it/2cycle/artificial-intelligence), University of Bologna.